 So if you have one book in you, I would say you probably have multiple books in you.
 So at least grab that 10 ISBN pack.
 It’s not that much more.
 Then once you get that ISBN, what you do is you go back here and you assign your ISBN here, and then you have the publisher.
 So the publisher is my company.
 Then we move to the next phase.
 So we talk about Kindle ebook pricing.
 So ebook pricing, some people say there’s a magic to this.
 Yes and no. Kindle eBooks usually try to be like 13, $14.
 The paperback, you can be $19.
 You can be nine or 10 bucks for the Kindle book.
 Like on these kinds of books, I try to make sure it’s on Kindle Unlimited.

-So it's more important for you when you have continuity clients, it's more important for you to just have people become aware of you.
-So if you can add value through a shared platform like Kindle, Amazon is the most trusted brand in the world.
-So if you have a book on Amazon, then some of that shared brand loyalty is going to rub off on you.
-So it makes sense for them to read your book on Kindle for free.
+It’s more essential for you when you have to get continuity clients, to just have people become aware of you.
+If you can add value through a shared platform like Kindle, Amazon is the most trusted brand in the world.
+Having a book on Amazon, then some of that shared brand loyalty is going to rub off on you.
+It makes sense for them to read your book on Kindle for free.
 That’s up to you.
 You could charge a couple of bucks.
 You can charge 10 bucks, you can charge 15.
 It just really depends on what you want to do.
 What kind of perceived value you want to uphold.
 What your purpose behind the book is.